 Australia’s sole traders and micro-companies sector is on fire.
 This article from the Australian mentions that the number of people whose title is managing director has grown by 39% between Feb and August of 2020.
-This extreme amounts of new micro-businesses opening up during the same year as the worst pandemic in a century mean that there’s a constant requirement for financing.
+This extreme amount of new micro-businesses opening up during the same year as the worst pandemic in a century means that there’s a constant requirement for financing.
 This trend has continued into 2022, with a 2.0% or 50,057 increase in the number of businesses through Q1.

 With the advancement of technology, a sole trader or a micro-business can mean a lot of things.
 It’s a far more diverse definition than before.
-A businesses owner doesn’t necessarily have to hire many employees to get rather sophisticated jobs done.
+A business owner doesn’t necessarily have to hire many employees to get rather sophisticated jobs done.
 While the majority of Australian sole businesses are small local businesses, some of them are operating internationally facing online businesses or stores.

 When you apply for a sole trader business loan you could use the funds for any use just like a limited company applying for the same type of loan.

 These are the most common reason to borrow money as a sole trader or a micro-business in Australia:

 - Replacing a defective piece of equipment or vehicle